-By letting your bed air out for a few hours before making it, it will prevent dust mites.
+By letting your bedding air out for a few hours before making it, it will prevent dust mites.
 If you make your bed as soon as you wake up, it traps the duvet and the moisture, which is great for dust mites but not so great for you.

 The best thing to do is fold the duvet back in half towards the bottom of the bed, open the window and let it air out for a few hours before you make the bed properly.
-This allows the mattress and duvet to air and dry out as it will be damp from perspiring over night (we all do it, no matter how gross it sounds).
+This allows the mattress and duvet to air and dry out as it will be damp from perspiring overnight (we all do it, no matter how gross it sounds).

-Following these steps will help you create a great looking bed that not only looks great but is more healthy, too.
+Following these steps will help you create a great-looking bed that not only looks great but is more healthy, too.

 Do you have any tips on how you make your bed?
 Let us know in the comments.